ouspg/LLM-Secure-Deployment/README.md

 5. Navigate to `https://localhost` via a browser and you can use the application.

 > [!NOTE]
-> Generation of the first response message of the chatbot may take a while as the input and output filters will be downloaded after the first user message.
+> - Generation of the first response message of the chatbot may take a while as the input and output filters will be downloaded after the first user message.
+> - You can monitor the backend container's logging with the command:
+>   ```console
+>    docker logs CONTAINER_ID -f
+>    ```

 ## <p align="center">Direct deployment</p><a name="direct-deployment"></a>
 The application can be deployed directly without sandboxing it with Docker.
 Note that the proxy server is only included in the Docker deployment.
 Direct deployment was